mattischrome/blogischrome/content/post/2023-12-25-albums-2023-07-maara-ancient-truth.markdown

  - Electronic
 title: "2023 Albums of the Year #7: Maara, The Ancient Truth"
 slug: 2023-albums-07-maara-ancient-truth
+summary: "Because sometimes you can be relaxed by drum and bass.
+Sometimes."
 ---

 ![Cover of The Ancient Truth by Maara](/assets/images/albums-2023/maara-ancient-truth.jpeg)